nais/deploy/README.md

 ### Postgres
 Start the database by running `docker-compose up`.
 This will start an empty local database.
 When you start `hookd`, the schema will be patched to current version.
-If this is the first time running this database, you have to add a dummy deployment key for deploy to work:
+If this is the first time running this database, you have to add a dummy deployment key for deploy to work.
+In this case, the deployment key is `20cefcd6bd0e8b8860c4ea90e75d7123019ed7866c61bd09e23821948878a11d`.

 ```bash
 psql -U postgres -h localhost -p 5432 hookd <<< EOF
 insert into